return42/sphkerneldoc/linux_src_doc/security/keys/key_c.rst

 Allocate a key of the specified type with the attributes given.
 The key is returned in an uninstantiated state and the caller needs to instantiate the key before returning.

+The restrict_link structure (if not NULL) will be freed when the keyring is destroyed, so it must be dynamically allocated.

 The user's key count quota is updated to reflect the creation of the key and the user's key data quota has the default for the key type reserved.
 The